 - Preparing client source documents for audit purposes

 - Work papers for audit support and month-end closing

 - Scanning and attaching documents for audit and tax support

 Why Should You Outsource Your Bookkeeping?

-According to a report published in 2015, 40% of small companies rank tax preparation and bookkeeping as the worst part of running a business.
+According to a report, 40% of small companies rank tax preparation and bookkeeping as the worst part of running a business.
 Most companies also waste 41 hours on tax preparation each year.
 On top of that, companies spend over $82,000 per year on a full-time accountant.

 You can reduce your bookkeeping costs to $1,000 to $5,000 per month, which is equivalent to $12,000 to $60,000 per year when you outsource bookkeeping for your small business.

-You can bring down the costs even further by working with a service provider that uses cloud-based accounting software in synching bookkeeping data.
+You can bring down the costs even further by working with a service provider that uses cloud-based accounting software to synch bookkeeping data.
 Automation reduces the time staff spends on manual data entry, which decreases your billable hours.

 Benefits of Bookkeeping Outsourcing